annalieb/Senior-Thesis/README.md

 ### Replication data and code

 Data files and code required for replication are explained below.
-The following are not included in this repository due to redundancy, but can still be generated using the included python scripts:
+In the process of combining metrics to build a cohesive dataset, some data are repeated.
+Please note these redundancies:

 * `gdelt_results` folder (redundant with the `relevant_results` folder)
 * `all_relevant.csv` (redundant with `coverage_by_unique_headline.xlsx`)